PulseGuide v1.37 (latest version) - Click here!

-PulseGuide is a stand-alone Windows (98, ME, 2000, NT4, XP, and Vista 32-bit) utility that provides complete remote control of Astro-Physics GTO400, GTO600, GTO900, Mach1, GTO1200, and GTO3600 mounts.
+PulseGuide is a stand-alone Windows (XP, Vista, Windows 7, 8, and 10) utility introduced in 2001.
+It provides control of Astro-Physics GTO400, GTO600, GTO900, Mach1, GTO1100, GTO1200, GTO1600, and GTO3600 mounts.
 It derives its name from its most distinctive feature, pulse guiding, which can improve unguided tracking.
 Specifically it can help correct tracking errors caused by polar misalignment and refraction.
 You can also train PulseGuide to track objects moving relative to the stars, such as asteroids, comets, and the moon.

 The pictures below are cropped 5-minute ST-10XE images (1.2 arc-sec/pixel) taken with a 1200GTO mount and AP155 refractor at 1085 mm focal length.
 The mount’s polar axis was purposely misaligned to show the capabilities of PulseGuide.
 The image on the left shows the extent of the mistracking in 5 minutes.
 Turning pulse guiding on results in a good 5-minute exposure: